Singapore aims to keep local problem gamblers out of casinos

 The government has faced public criticism over its 2005 decision to end a longstanding ban on casino gambling and open its first licensed casino resorts in early 2010, a move aimed at transforming the island-state into a vibrant tourism hub.

-A survey conducted by the National Council on Problem Gambling last year found that the average monthly betting amount in Singapore had risen 20 percent since 2008 to S$212, while the proportion of Singapore residents who gambled more than S$1,000 on average each month also increased.
+A survey conducted by the National Council on Problem Gambling last year found that the average monthly betting amount in Singapore had risen 20 percent since 2008 to S$212 ($170), while the proportion of Singapore residents who gambled more than S$1,000 on average each month also increased.

 The proportion of respondents classified as "probable pathological gamblers", it said, has risen to 1.4 percent from 1.2 percent in 2008.